Clyvv/calculus/README.md

   ```

 ## Deployment
 The service is deployed to heroku cloud.
-To deploy to heroku using github follow these steps:
+To deploy to heroku using Git follow these steps:
 ```sh
 $ git init
 $ git add .